by Margie Scherk, DVM, DABVP

 * Technicians can be added to a waitlist and will be contacted the week prior to the CE Event if spots are available to attend.

-4 hours available.
+6 hours available.
 The WSVMA is an approved source of Continuing Education in the State of Washington.

 Scientific proceedings prepared by speakers will be emailed out the Friday before the CE.

-Cancellations received by February 19 will have $10 deducted for processing fees.
-There will be no refunds for no-shows who have not notified the WSVMA after February 28.
+Cancellations received by January 15 will have $10 deducted for processing fees.
+There will be no refunds for no-shows who have not notified the WSVMA after January 16.

 The WSVMA is committed to providing a safe and healthy facility for its and attendees.
-We will be following the most stringent policy required at the time the event is held and will also be following whichever rules may be put in place by the facility itself, the city of Renton, and/or the State of Washington.
+We will be following the most stringent policy required at the time the event is held and will also be following whichever rules may be put in place by the facility itself, the city of Bellevue, and/or the State of Washington.
 Accordingly, any of the current terms of service may be changed.
-Covid requirements can change rapidly, and we will endeavor to keep exhibitors up to date to the best of our ability.
+Covid requirements can change rapidly, and we will endeavor to keep attendees, sponsors and exhibitors up to date to the best of our ability.

 Questions surrounding this policy can be directed to the WSVMA office at [email protected] or by calling (425) 396-3191.